The insider advice on this page is from one of Wendy’s Trusted Travel Experts for southern France: Philip Haslett of Unique Provence.

 On the Riviera, the MACM museum in Mougins houses an eclectic collection of antiquities and classically inspired contemporary art, from the world’s largest private collection of Roman and Greek armor to paintings, drawings, and sculptures by Picasso, Matisse, Cézanne, Chagall, Dufy, Rodin, Dali, Andy Warhol, and others.

 Not much is cheap on the Riviera, but they can’t charge for the view from the Tête de Chien rock.
 Drive up to the top and then walk down the dirt track, and suddenly you’re overlooking all of Monaco and Saint-Jean-Cap-Ferrat.
+Another spectacular viewpoint is from the Fort de la Revere high above the village of Eze.

 Having your yacht pick you up at the foot of your hotel and take you to lunch in St. Tropez is a true Riviera moment.
 If yachts aren’t your thing, then a helicopter from Monaco or Cannes to Alain Ducasse’s La Bastide de Moustiers—flying over the Verdon Gorge followed by a photo session in the lavender fields—is an unforgettable experience.